-The DRG[®] HSV-1 and HSV-2 IgM ELISA test systems are enzyme-linked immunosorbent assays (ELISA) for the qualitative detection of IgM class antibodies to Herpes Simplex Virus (HSV) in human serum.
+The DRG HSV-1 and HSV-2 IgG ELISA test systems are enzyme-linked immunosorbent assays (ELISA) for the qualitative detection of IgG class antibodies to Herpes Simplex Virus (HSV) in human serum.
 The test systems are intended to be used to evaluate serologic evidence of primary or reactivated infection with HSV.
 Due to cross-reactivity of shared antigens, both tests must be run in parallel on the same sample to fully evaluate a patient serum.
+These test systems are for in vitro diagnostic use.
+HSV serological assays utilizing whole virus preparations may not be able to differentiate a positive result between HSV-1 and HSV-2 in the majority of patient specimens due to the cross reactivity of antigens common to both viruses.
+Please see the limitations section of this package insert for additional details.